Like a Good Nearest Neighbor: Practical Content Moderation and Text Classification: Appendix

-Here we provide additional results from our second set of experiments that, due to space limitations, could not be included in the main text.
+Here, we provide additional results from our second set of experiments that, due to space limitations, could not be included in the main text.
 We note that a version of \LaGoNN outperforms or has the same performance of all methods, including our upper bound RoBERTa$_{full}$, on 60\% of all displayed results, and is the best performer relative to Sentence Transformer-based methods on 65\%.
 This excludes \LaGoNNcheap.
 This method showed strong performance on the Insincere Questions dataset, but hurts performance in other cases.
-In cases, when SetFit-based methods do outperform our system, the performances are comparable, yet they can be quite dramatic when \LaGoNN-based methods are the strongest.
-Below, we report the mean average precision $\times 100$ for all methods over five seeds with the standard deviation, except in the case of Hate Speech Offensive, where the evaluation metric is the macro-F1.
-Each table shows the results for given dataset and a given label-balance distribution on the first, fifth, and ten step followed by the average for all ten steps.
-Liar appears to be the most difficult dataset for all methods.
-This is expected because it does not include enough context to determine the truth of a statement.
+In cases when SetFit-based methods do outperform our system, the performances are comparable, usually within one point, yet they can be quite different when \LaGoNN-based methods are the strongest.
+Below, we report the mean average precision $\times 100$ for all methods over five seeds with the standard deviation, except in the case of Hate Speech Offensive, where the evaluation measure is the macro-F1.
+Each table shows the results for a given dataset and a given label-balance distribution on the first, fifth, and tenth step followed by the average for all ten steps.
+In the table caption we provide a summary/interpretation of the results for a given setting.
+LIAR appears to be the most difficult dataset for all methods.
+This is expected because it likely does not include enough context to determine the truth of a statement.